EasyCorp/easy-deploy-bundle/doc/configuration.md

   tools like Capistrano, Capifony and Deployer PHP.
 * **Custom Deployer**, it's a strategy that assumes nothing about how you want to deploy your application.
-It's similar to Python's Fabric tool, so it's just a SSH toolkit instead of a deployer.
+It's similar to Python's Fabric tool, so it's just an SSH toolkit instead of a deployer.

 There are plans to add more deployment strategies in the future.
 Open issues to ask for new strategies or vote for the existing issues so we can make better